National Weather Service United States Department of Commerce

 Check out Global Weather Patterns to see weather patterns on a larger scale.

-The water resources and supplies outlook is "good" for the entire Mid-Atlantic region.
+The water resources and supplies outlook is "fair" for the Mid-Atlantic region.